 3. Shaveway Badger Shaving Brush

-If you’re looking for an affordable badger hair brush, consider this option from Shaveway.
+If you’re looking for a reliable badger hair brush, consider this option from Shaveway.
 It’s made from genuine badger hair bristles, and the base is available in either black or beige.
 The badger hair retains water well without shedding too much, so long as excessively hot water is not used.

 Pros: Affordable value, genuine badger hair bristles.